mishoo/UglifyJS/README.md

                                 `url`  If specified, path to the source map to append in `//# sourceMappingURL`.
     --stats                     Display operations run time on STDERR.
-    --toplevel                  Compress and/or mangle variables in toplevel scope.
+    --toplevel                  Compress and/or mangle variables in top level scope.
     --verbose                   Print diagnostic messages.
     --warn                      Print warning messages.
     --wrap <name>               Embed everything in a big function, making the